githubEdit

 RBAC with Managed Identities

-Assign least privilege roles
+Assign least-privilege roles

 Private Link for all endpoints